🧬

 Unique facts and fascinating details

-• They possess a unique 'wolf-like' expression that is a direct result of their natural evolution in the wild.
+• The breed is known for its 'wolf-like' appearance, which is a result of natural selection for survival in the wild.

-• Their coat is highly weather-resistant, allowing them to sleep comfortably in snow.
+• Their coat is highly weather-resistant, allowing them to sleep in snow without discomfort.

 Frequently Asked Questions